 Due to the added fat content, butter is a richer source of vitamin D compared to non-fortified dairy products (36).

-Eggs are another food source that offers dietary vitamin D alongside selenium, choline, and B vitamins (37).
+Eggs are another food source that offers dietary vitamin D3 alongside selenium, choline, and B vitamins (37).
 Similar to seafood, the vitamin D levels in eggs depend on access to sunlight and diet.
 The majority of Vitamin D is found in the yolk (38, 39).

-Sunlight Reigns Supreme
+Why Sunlight Still Reigns Supreme

 Even with so many vitamin D foods, sunlight exposure still reigns supreme for vitamin D synthesis (40).
 Most cases of vitamin D deficiency are due to lack of sun exposure (41).
 Studies have noted that 340,000 deaths per year in the United States are caused by insufficient sun exposure (42).